Best holiday rental deals in Fort William

 Just over 11km south-east of Fort William is Steall Waterfall, Scotland's second-highest falls.
 At around a 20-minute drive from Fort William, the waterfall is popular with those in search of natural beauty and a scenic walk.
 Walking boots are strongly recommended when exploring this area, but the walk is certainly worth it for the beautiful views surrounding this waterfall at its location in Glen Nevis.

 The views given by the train journey are worth the trip, and Mallaig is host to a small number of pubs and restaurants for visitors venturing to the end of the West Highland Line.
-After an exciting day out on one of Scotland's most beautiful train journeys, you can return to your Fort William holiday home to share a home-cooked meal and fond memories of your trip.
+After an exciting day out on one of Scotland's most beautiful train journeys, you can return to your Fort William holiday cottage to relax.
+In your comfortable self-catering accommodation, you can share a home-cooked meal and fond memories of your trip.

 Fort William: Natural splendour in the Scottish Highlands